Taylor Williams: Miami Marlins

 Williams was claimed off waivers by the Miami Marlins on September 6, 2021.
-Williams made 6 appearances for the Marlins, posting a 7.11 ERA with 3 strikeouts.
+Williams pitched in six games for the Marlins, posting a 7.11 ERA with 3 strikeouts.
 On September 22, Williams was designated for assignment by the Marlins.
 On September 27, Williams elected free agency.

 San Francisco Giants

 On March 20, 2022, Williams signed a minor league contract with the San Francisco Giants.
-He was released on July 18, 2022.
+In 27 appearances for the Triple–A Sacramento River Cats, he struggled to a 2–1 record and 4.69 ERA with 68 strikeouts across 63 1/3 innings pitched.
+Williams was released by the Giants organization on July 17.

 Seattle Mariners (second stint)

-On July 22, 2022, Williams signed a minor league deal with the Seattle Mariners.
+On July 22, 2022, Williams signed a minor league contract with the Seattle Mariners.
 Pitching for the Triple-A Tacoma Rainiers, he was 2-1 with one save and a 1.14 ERA in 23 2/3 innings.
+Williams elected free agency following the season on November 10.